Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Besides returning predefined results, mocks can also record method calls.
 While the former is used to facilitate _indirect input_ when the system under test requires data from a dependency, the latter is used to verify produced side-effects by observing _indirect output_.

-As an example, let's consider the following interface of some database component, which has operations to both query and push data:
+As an example, let's consider the following interface of some database component, which has operations to store and query mail letters:

 ```csharp
 public interface IMailDatabase